 I think these dogs are great because they top my list for small dogs that do not bark much.
 The neighbors in your apartment will really appreciate that.
 They will also usually do okay if you have to be away for most of the day working.
 Frenchies are famous for sleeping it off.

 If you do decide that this is the right dog for your apartment, you need to account for their anatomy and make sure the apartment does not get too hot when no human is around.
 These dogs cannot take the heat, which is why you do not need to take them for a long walk outside if the day is too hot and humid.

 These dogs are not as small as a toy breed, but they are still only about 10 kilos, or 22 pounds.
 Besides their unusual faces, they can also have other health problems like luxating patellas, bad backs, and eye problems.
 They will keep you company about 11 or 12 years.

 Besides being a dog breed that does not shed much, the poodle is a good apartment dog.
-He is intelligent and energetic so gets bored easily and sometimes he barks too much, gets into things he should not, and suffers from other behavioral problems; adequate exercise will help with everything.
+Keep him busy, though!
+He is intelligent and energetic, so he gets bored easily.
+Sometimes he barks too much, gets into things he should not, and suffers from other behavioral problems; adequate exercise will help with everything.
 Just having a Toy dog does not mean that you will not need to take your dog out to exercise.
 I am not talking about taking your dog once around the block just to do his “business”.

 This small dog is not one of the big barkers, so if you have thin walls or nosy neighbors he might be your best apartment dog.
 Some of them are as small as a Chihuahua or Maltese and their silky coats are pretty easy to take care of.
 Your Chin may need to have his anal glands expressed at times, he will need his teeth brushed daily, and he will probably need his face cleaned up at times, but they are mostly easy to care for and a good apartment dog.